InBlast/NarrativeDocumentation/README.md

 ### Tasks
 **_Narrative Base class :_ UNarrativeTask**
+Task are used as a condition for a quest to go to the next State.
 You can create new Tasks in Blueprint.
 Please note that the newly created tasks won't be accessible directly when adding a new task to the Quest Graph : add any other task, select the task node, and change the task from there :
 <img width="724" height="218" alt="image" src="https://github.com/user-attachments/assets/91878871-c60a-485a-b2bf-4c4607ee2a84" />